 - African American cultural history, cooperative economics, social movement theory, US Leftist radicalism, political theory, performance studies, humor studies

 My forthcoming manuscript Before the Utopia: A Cultural History ofthe Black Cooperative Movement, 1890-The Present uncovers how four generations of African American artists—W. E. B. Du Bois, George Schuyler, Ella Baker, Fannie Lou Hamer, and their circles—established local cooperatives as alternatives to global capital.
-I argue that these artists used cooperatives as arenas to experiment with innovative ways of forming a social movement without investing in progress.
+I argue that these artists used cooperatives to experiment with innovative ways of forming a social movement without investing in progress.
 One question inspired almost unthinkable forms of activism: where do you move to when you're not trying to move to a better tomorrow?